-Ensuring data confidentiality and integrity is critical in an era where many organizations rely on cloud services, Internet of Things (IoT) connectivity, Artificial Intelligence (AI) and machine learning.
+Identity and access management standards are critical for ensuring system security, data confidentiality and integrity in an era where many organizations rely on cloud services, Internet of Things (IoT) connectivity, Artificial Intelligence (AI) and machine learning.
 Users must be properly identified, authenticated and authorized to access data and applications without compromising the security of login credentials.

 Several protocols exist to support strong IAM policies by securing data and ensuring its integrity during transfer.
 Generally known as “Authentication, Authorization, Accounting,” or AAA, these identity management protocols provide standards for security to simplify access management, aid in compliance, and create a uniform system for handling interactions between users and systems.

-Because each of these identity and access management standards has different applications, IAM professionals must work with organizations and institutions to implement appropriate protocols to ensure data security.
+Because each of these identity and access management standards has different applications, IAM professionals must implement appropriate IAM standards to ensure system and data security.

-Standards have been updated in the past to address changes in technology and the new vulnerabilities presented by an increased influx of data.
-As the IoT, AI and machine learning all evolve, protocols will continue to change.
+IAM standards continue to be updated to address changes in technology and the new vulnerabilities presented by an increased influx of data.
+As the IoT, AI and machine learning all evolve, IAM protocols will continue to change.
 Timely updates will keep systems secure and continue to provide the protection necessary for integrity of credentials and the security of sensitive data.
 Maintaining security standards ensures compliance with regulations and allows systems to continue operating without unauthorized interference.